 On the front of this GoalZero power station, you will get 2 USB charging ports, a pair of 110 AC plugs, a traditional 12v cigarette style outlet, and two outlets made to charge GoalZero accessories such as their LED lanterns.

 Each section of outlets has an on/off switch to supply power to just the needed plugs.

 To the left of the LCD screen is an input outlet to charge your power station back up.

 This can be done with traditional solar panels or with the included wall charger.

-Each outlet section is outlined with a color coded line to both separate outlets and provide a very aesthetically pleasing display.
+Each outlet section is outlined with a color-coded line to both separate outlets and provides a very aesthetically pleasing display.